Food waste

 navigation

 How can we combat food waste?
 By planning better, using up leftovers, storing food properly – or, indeed, freezing it.
-Nine good-to-know tips for your freezer.
+Nine tips for your freezer.

 Frozen food keeps for three to six months, depending on what it is.
 After much longer, its quality and flavour can suffer.
 To prevent this from happening, write the date on the items before freezing them.

+Yes.
+Ideally, you should freeze meat while it’s still fresh – and definitely before its use-by date.
+But how?
 Just freeze it in its original packaging.
 This is quite safe, as far as hygiene goes, even for products packaged in a protective atmosphere.

 That said, the packaging in question might lead to quality issues when freezing meat.
 In principle, the more air or gas there is surrounding a product, the longer it takes to freeze.
 And the longer the freezing process takes, the more likely it is that ice crystals will form.
 Plus, slower freezing leads to oxidisation processes, which can turn the fat rancid.
+If you want to freeze products packaged in a protective atmosphere (like pre-bagged mince), it’s worth taking them out of the packaging before freezing them.

 These rules of thumb apply: